Please click here for the latest news about how NEC is managing the coronavirus outbreak

 Every four years, the Center for Civic Engagement hosts a student College Convention to coincide with the first-in-the-nation presidential primary in our home state of New Hampshire.
 College, university, and high school students from across the country fill New Hampshire’s largest convention center for one week of political conventioneering—visits from presidential candidates, interviews with campaign staff, focus groups with members of the media, and up-close-and-personal access to leading political experts in the country.

 Town Hall Series

-The Center for Civic Engagement leverages New Hampshire’s first in the nation primary standing by organizing and hosting U.S. presidential candidates, campaign leaders, and election officials.
-Students, staff, faculty, community members and national media are given unique access to those deeply entrenched in the political world.
+The Center for Civic Engagement leverages New Hampshire’s first-in-the-nation primary status by organizing and hosting U.S. presidential candidates, campaign leaders, and election officials.
+Students, staff, faculty, community members, and national media are given unique access to top political players.

 Prominent speakers from a variety of fields and areas of public interest are invited to campus to present ideas and talk with members of the community.
 New England College has hosted widely known individuals like media mogul Ted Turner, financial news icon Myron Kandel, and U.S. administrator Patricia Ireland to name just a few.
 The Center for Civic Engagement also hosts high-profile and spirited debates, such as the New Hampshire Gubernatorial and Congressional primary and general election races.

 Comprised of student volunteers embodying the spirit of Ut Prosim (“that I may serve”), CiviCorps members play an active role in organizing and supporting the Center’s civic engagement activities.
 Whether it be orchestrating local volunteer projects for the community, managing day-to-day activities of College Convention, or introducing presidential candidates, CiviCorps is another opportunity for hands-on, experiential learning.

 President’s 2014 Higher Education Community Service Honor Roll